supersven/ghc-riscv-ngc-talk/slidev/slides.md

 <!--
 - There are cloud options, but those are in the range of mobile phones.
 - lichee Pi 4a is my dev board
+- 3 days to build GHC and run the whole testsuite
 -->

 ---